dnnxl/Pro-Notes/README.md

 # Processing Notebook
 This repository is to save and keep tracking of my processing examples.
-Here are some examples made it in class, and also creative work made it by me.
+Here are some examples made in simulation of natural systems class, and also creative work made it by me.

 ## Installation
 This is how we install the github examples in this repository.
 This are the following steps:
 * Click the green button 'Clone or download' in the right side of the window.
 * Copy the link https://github.com/dnnxl/Processing-Notebook.git or click download in the button.
 * And download the examples packages using the link.

+## Requirements
+* Processing software version 3.0.0 or greater
+* Processing libraries needed: PeasyCam, ControlP5 and GifMaker(not necessarily).

 ## Examples
 Here are some examples of processing small projects.
 Also some homeworks and practices made it in the simulation of natural systems.